WallerTheDeveloper/4xDiploma/README.md

 # Parallax
-4X strategy game made for my university as a diploma project
+4X strategy game made with Unity Engine for my university as a diploma project

 ## Core Gameplay
 The core gameplay is exploring new territories, expanding this territory, exploiting resources and exterminating enemies on map.